konoui/alfred-tldr/doc/CONFIGURATION.md

 Note:

-Several commands are using uppercase in a place where no user input parameters.
+Several commands use uppercase in places where no user input parameters are present.
-For instance, `LISTEN` of `lsof` command is not user input parameter, but upppercase.
+For instance, `LISTEN` of the `lsof` command is not a user input parameter but is written in uppercase.
 If you care, I recommend using `single` or `original`.

 ```